 In any measurement scenario in which the sensor could become coated with tenacious fluids and solids, it is recommended that the sensor be removed and mechanically cleaned at appropriate intervals.

-Adherent films can be removed by using appropriate solvents, ultrasonic cleaning, and/or wiping with solvent-saturated cloth or paper.
+Adherent films can be removed by using appropriate solvents and/or wiping with a solvent-saturated cloth or paper.
 Under no circumstances should abrasives be used to clean the resonator, as these will change the geometry and destroy its calibration.

 Cleaning the sensor with solvent-saturated cloth or paper